modernserf/react-algebra/README.md

 f  .  id == id .  f  == f
 ```

 This combination of properties (associativity with an identity element) appears frequently in programming: it also describes addition over numbers with identity 0, multiplication with numbers with identity 1, bools with `or`, `and` and `xor`, sets with union and intersection, and many others.
-The term for this relationship between type, operation and identity element is called a Monoid.
+The term for this relationship between type, operation and identity element is called a [monoid](https://en.wikibooks.org/wiki/Haskell/Monoids).

 A property of all monoids is that the operation works well in folds.
 A lot of useful functions are just folds over monoids: